Culture as a Powerful Leadership Tool

 Most leaders understand that their people are their biggest assets and that organizational culture is important to achieving company objectives.
 But, in their pursuit of growth or strategic priorities, many let organizational culture fall by the wayside and avoid proactively creating one.
 Other leaders overly prioritize culture and sacrifice business strategy.
 It seems that few leaders are hitting the mark when it comes to designing and executing their company culture.

-Dr. Jennifer Chatman, an award-winning professor of management at UC Berkeley-Haas and faculty director of The Berkeley Executive Leadership Program, has devoted the last 30 years of research on the subject of leadership and organizational culture.
+Dr. Jennifer Chatman, an award-winning professor of management at UC Berkeley-Haas and faculty director of Leading Strategy Execution through Culture, has devoted the last 30 years of research on the subject of leadership and organizational culture.

 Chatman says that leadership teams tend to misunderstand the role of culture.
 Culture is not created through “perks” like staff lounges or pizza Fridays.
 It’s a system of shared values the organization has determined to be critical for success.
 Leaders make a mistake when they don’t proactively cultivate and codify their culture, because “no matter what leaders do, or don’t do, a culture will form,” says Chatman.
 “It’s inevitable.”
 Leaders do have the choice on how and whether that culture can achieve their objectives.